coverbeck/dcc-ops/test/README.md

 ## Remove Docker images

 Execute the following to remove all running containers, volumes, and stopped images.
-This is a potentially distructive process, if you have other non-dcc-ops containers/volumes/images on your machine please do not do this!
+This is a potentially distructive process, if you have other non-cgp-deployment containers/volumes/images on your machine please do not do this!

     sudo purge_docker.sh